patchew-project/qemu/docs/about/build-platforms.rst

 Windows
 -------

-The project supports building with current versions of the MinGW toolchain, hosted on Linux (Debian/Fedora).
+The project aims to support the most recent major version of Windows.
+Support for the previous major version will be dropped 2 years after the new major version is released.

-The version of the Windows API that's currently targeted is Vista / Server 2008.
+The project supports building QEMU with current versions of the MinGW toolchain, either hosted on Linux (Debian/Fedora) or via MSYS2 on Windows.

 .. _Homebrew: https://brew.sh/
 .. _MacPorts: https://www.macports.org/